xSkjj/SlotsModules/README.md

 This is a school project I am working on right now

-I might add more tasks here instead of creating more repositories
+I might add more features here instead of creating more repositories